 Am Heart Assn.
 Controlling Your Risk Factors.
 NY: AHA, 2019.

-Kokkinos, P. Physical Activity and Cardiovascular Disease Prevention.
-Sudbury, MA: Jones and Bartlett, 2010.
+Kokkinos, P. Physical Activity and CVD Prevention.
+Sudbury, MA: Jones, 2010.

-Purcell, J., et al. Heart Attack.
-What’s Ahead?
-A Guide for Heart Attack Survivors and Those Who Love Them.
-Atlanta: Pritchett & Hull, 2012.
+Purcell, J., et al. A Guide for Heart Attack Survivors.
+Atlanta: Pritchett, 2012.

-Turner, G., et al. Recognizing and Surviving Heart Attacks and Strokes.
-Lifesaving Advice You Need Now.
-Columbia: U of Missouri Press, 2008.
+Turner, G., et al. Surviving Heart Attacks and Strokes.
+Columbia: U of MO Press, 2008.

 Source